apnadkarni/blt/doc/combotree.rst

   configure** operation described below.

 *pathName* **button configure** ?\ *option*\ ? ?\ *value*\ ? ?\ *option* *value* ... ?
-  Query or modify the configuration options of the button.
+  Query or modify the button configuration options.
 If no *option* is specified, returns a list describing all of the available options for the button (see **Tk_ConfigureInfo** for information on the format of this list).
 If *option* is specified with no *value*, then the command